opowell/jtree/doc-pages/8-advanced.md

 ### Contributing

-Anyone is welcome to contribute to the project.
-Either edit files directly on Github, or submit groups of changes as a pull request.
+Anyone is welcome to contribute to the project on Github.
+- Submit and comment on issues.
+- Edit files directly.
+- Submit groups of changes as a pull request.